Quick Links

 The committee meets 3 times a year with a focus on learning and school improvement.
 Key documents reviewed are the school Self Evaluation Form (SEF) which drives the School Development Plan (SDP) which is the road map that sets out the changes a school needs to make to improve the level of pupil achievement.
 Key discussions take place on the curriculum, Safeguarding, Special Educational Needs & Disabilities (SEND), parent consultation and embedding our Vision and Values in all aspects of pupil learning.
 Certain school policies are delegated to this committee for review and approval.

-Resources Committee Chair: Lauren Westmoreland
+Finance and Resources Committee Chair: Lauren Westmoreland

 The committee meets 3 or 4 times a year and works with the head teacher to review the annual school budget, and monitor income and expenditure against the budget, identifying any significant financial risks & implications for the school.
 Key discussions take place around staffing levels and pay, Health and Safety & the school premises.
 Certain school policies are delegated to this committee for review and approval.